ONSdigital/analysis-for-action/themes/data_analysis/RAP/QA_for_RAP/book/_build/html/_sources/testing_code.md

 ```

-We reference the parameter values and expected answers in the same way that we
+The parameter values and expected answers are referenced in the same way that you
 access pytest fixtures, covered earlier in this article.
 Running `pytest -v`
 reveals 3 tests are run, with the parameterised values printed to the console: